Professor-DanO/Linux-CUDA-Lllama.cpp-guide/README.md

 <img width="634" height="527" alt="48-llamacpp" src="https://github.com/user-attachments/assets/f39cf97a-a4d1-4b55-9418-1db457f6cf5e" />

-### My tests were done with the following prompt-

-Write a Flappy Bird game program in Java.

 ### Quantize the KV cache to 8bits to use less RAM and hopefully speed things up:

 llama-server --model Downloads/Qwen3-4B-Instruct-2507-UD-Q6_K_XL.gguf --port 8080 -fit on --jinja --temp 0.7 --top-p 0.8 --top-k 20 --min-p 0.0 --threads -1 --no-mmap --flash-attn 1 --cache-type-k q8_0 --cache-type-v q8_0 --ctx-size 32768

 # Benchmark results with RTX 3090 FE and 96GB of DDR5 6800 RAM:
 Each test was run three times, with the average of the three token generation times provided for each model.
+Unless otherwise specified, the context size was 8192.
 The prompt was:

 Write a Flappy Bird game program in Java.